-The Career Mentor program pairs current students with alumni who provide professional guidance in the transition from college to the life after Eckerd.
+The Career Mentor program pairs current students with alumni who provide professional guidance in the transition from college to life after Eckerd.
 With the success of the mentor program over the past four years, the mentors have been paired in very broad categories of their work to help with reading through biographies.

 Henry Ashworth '16| B.S.
 Biochemistry, Philosophy